Adult ADD Strengths

 Talked to Robert Sanzalone a techie who’s equally comfortable as a speaker (teaching English in Japan helped us both it seems).

 Had an entertaining lunch with Chris Pirillo, Ponzi, Ianav, Julia Leung and others.
-Got to meet Wordpress founder Matt and asked him a few questions about my blogging software Wordpress, he was very helpful.
+Got to meet WordPress founder Matt and asked him a few questions about my blogging software WordPress, he was very helpful.

 A very practical session I attended was the Great Podcast Sound for Cheap by Bruce Sharpe.
 Bruce gave some great tips for cleaning up audio from podcasts, in contrast to other presenters who it seemed took half of their presentation time just to get started and go over some theory that most of the audience seemed to know, instead of focusing on practial tips.
 Nice to have some good conversations between session, some so engaging that I missed a session or two.
 Overall had a very good time.